 The best in cardiac care is here at Terrebonne General Medical Center (TGMC) thanks to our world-renowned Interventional Cardiologist, Cardio-Thoracic Surgeons, and team of experts.
 With decades of combined experience in minimally invasive cardiac and thoracic surgery and vascular treatments, our experienced cardiac team specializes in the most advanced treatments and technologies and have been recognized around the world for their techniques and breakthrough research.

 Time is one of the most important factors in the successful treatment of heart problems.
 TGMC's Chest Pain Center is where cardiologists have the ability to act quickly when treating a heart attack.
-At TGMC, the time between Emergency Room admittance and arrival at the Cath Lab is between 25 an 35 mintues, less that the national average.
+At TGMC, the time between Emergency Room admittance and arrival at the Cath Lab is between 25 and 35 minutes less than the national average.
 Life-saving techniques are used each day and TGMC is on the forefront of the most advanced and latest technology that helps provide the best care possible.

 Preventative screenings are important in the fight against heart disease.
 Be sure to visit your physician for regular screenings and check-ups.